Odonno/FeatureManagement.UI/readme.md

 * ❌ store chat messages
 * ❌ store sensitive data (credentials, connection strings, etc...)

-### Configuration
+### Getting started

-##### Feature definition

-First, you have to add the features that should be used by your API.
+In order to get a working Feature Management system in your API, you first have to add the features that should be used by your API.
 Don't forget to set a storage provider too.

 ```cs
 public void ConfigureServices(IServiceCollection services)